ibexa/documentation-user/docs/personalization/previewing_scenario.md

 Depending on the scenario type, you may need to provide additional information to see the recommendation results.

+!!! note "Hosting multiple websites"

+    If you have permissions to access several websites hosted on an [[= product_name =]] instance, you can use the selector field to switch between views for each of these sites.

 The number and selection of available scenarios depends on the arrangements that your organization makes with Ibexa when defining the initial configuration.